How to Find The Best Lawyer For My Case

-A personal injury lawyer and the owner of Orange County law firm Allen, Flatt, Ballidis, and Leslie, James Ballidis has been helping those who've been seriously injured in accidents recover, both physically and financially, for 30 years.
+A personal injury lawyer and the owner of Orange County law firm Allen Flatt Ballidis & Leslie, James Ballidis has been helping those who've been seriously injured in accidents recover, both physically and financially, for more than 30 years.
 Revered by his fellow attorneys and members of the bar and the judiciary for his performance at trial and professionalism and ethics, he has received the AV Preeminent rating from Martindale-Hubbell, a ranking of 10 from Avvo, and the designation of Super Lawyer.
 Throughout his career, he has written extensively on issues concerning the personal injury claims process, as well as on motivation and success.

 So, go on - call (888) 752-7474, or send over our free case